- Model Number:FFTHK01D

 The pike pole’s original use in the fire service was to pull down walls and neighboring buildings to stop a fire’s spread.
 Modern firefighting pike poles are usually of fiberglass, between 4 feet to 12 feet long, and used to search for fires hidden behind walls and ceilings, to pull items from intense heat and flames, and to ventilate structures by breaking windows.

 The pike pole is often hooked at one end to facilitate easier movement of materials, especially drywall and wood.

 pike pole models are lightweight and durable; they are sometimes made from fiberglass to save on weight and increase strength and durability.
 The hook on the end of the pole is usually made of metal such as steel or even iron for durability and heavy-duty use.
-A firefighter is likely to use a pike pole during a fire to tear down drywall.
+A firefighter will likely use a pike pole to tear down drywall during a fire.
 This is done to find out if a fire is burning behind the drywall in the wall itself; by revealing the fire, the firefighters can then douse the flames or trace the fire to its source more easily and quickly.